CommodoreOS/atari-machine-edition-zone/README.md

 ## More info on PCUAE Atari Machine Edition

-## You will need all 3 setups for THEA400 Mini and Atari Gamestation Pro.

 You only need to install Atari Machine Edition on the Atari2600 Plus, THEA400 Mini or Atari Gamestsion Pro, they are now statndalone install setups.